manazhao/TorCrawler/README.md

     http://an.example.url *STATUS CODE*

     where *STATUS CODE* could be any of: *DL_OK*, *DL_ERR*.
 The meaning of the status should be self-explanative.
-    The url and status code is separated by \t
+    The url and status code is separated by \t.

 - **Fetcher.pl**

+This is the driving script for crawling task.
+The usage syntax is,
+  * Fetcher.pl --work-dir=./*
+  - --workd-dir= specifies the working directory under which two input files should be provided,
+    1. url.in
+    2. url.status
 - **PageParser.pl**

 ## Contributing